 One in six Australians is affected by hearing loss.
-Most hearing losses occur gradually so the signs are often difficult to recognize.
+Most hearing losses occur gradually so the signs are often difficult to recognise.
 Some people may not want to admit they are having trouble hearing.
-People with a hearing loss often report that “they can hear the conversation, but can’t understand what is being said”
+People with a hearing loss often report that “they can hear the conversation, but can’t understand what is being said”.

 CAUSES OF HEARING LOSS

 The main causes of hearing loss are:

 – The ageing process

 Age-induced hearing loss: The most common cause of hearing loss is often referred to as age-induced hearing loss or Presbycusis.
 The ‘wear and tear’ on our ears over time damages the inner ear.
 This causes gradual progressive and permanent hearing loss